kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 pip install "kedro[<group>.<dataset>]"
 ```

-For example, your workflow may require use of the `pandas.ExcelDataSet`, so to install its dependencies, run `pip install "kedro[pandas.ExcelDataSet]"`.
+For example, your workflow might require use of the `pandas.ExcelDataSet`, so to install its dependencies, run `pip install "kedro[pandas.ExcelDataSet]"`.